Parshottam Rupala

 Parshottam Khodabhai Rupala (born 1 October 1954) is an Indian politician and Minister of Fisheries, Animal Husbandry and Dairying in the Second Modi ministry.
-He is a member of Rajya Sabha, representing the Indian state of Gujarat and a leader of Bharatiya Janata Party.
+He was elected to 18th Lok Sabha from Rajkot.
+He was a member of Rajya Sabha, representing the Indian state of Gujarat and a leader of Bharatiya Janata Party.
 He was a former member of Gujarat Legislative Assembly from Amreli and formerly served as a minister in Government of Gujarat.

 Early life

 Rupala was born to Hariben Khodabhai and Khodabhai Madhabhai, on 1 October 1954.
 Rupala earned his B.Sc. and B.Ed.
 He studied at Saurashtra University and Gujarat University in 1976–1977.

 Before entering politics, he served as School Principal at Hamapur in Medium School from 1977 to 1983.
 He was the chief officer of the Amreli municipality from November 1983 to March 1987.